mosaicml/composer/docs/source/trainer/checkpointing.rst

 --------------------

 By default, the :class:`.Trainer` stores the entire training state in each checkpoint.
-If you would like to store only the model weights in a checkpoint, set ``save_weights_only=True``.
-Or if you would like to save metadata as well, set ``save_weights_and_metadata=True``.
+If you would like to store only the model weights in a checkpoint (plus metadata and integrations), set ``save_weights_only=True``.
 The metadata includes the information about the enviornment used to train the model and any integrations, such as HuggingFace, and thsoe integrations' metadata.
 .
 .. testcode::